Earthquake: Major examples

+Occurrence

-Tectonic earthquakes occur anywhere in the earth where there is sufficient stored elastic strain energy to drive fracture propagation along a fault plane.
+Tectonic earthquakes occur anywhere on the earth where there is sufficient stored elastic strain energy to drive fracture propagation along a fault plane.
 The sides of a fault move past each other smoothly and aseismically only if there are no irregularities or asperities along the fault surface that increases the frictional resistance.
 Most fault surfaces do have such asperities, which leads to a form of stick-slip behavior.
 Once the fault has locked, continued relative motion between the plates leads to increasing stress and, therefore, stored strain energy in the volume around the fault surface.
 This continues until the stress has risen sufficiently to break through the asperity, suddenly allowing sliding over the locked portion of the fault, releasing the stored energy.
 This energy is released as a combination of radiated elastic strain seismic waves, frictional heating of the fault surface, and cracking of the rock, thus causing an earthquake.

 This process of gradual build-up of strain and stress punctuated by occasional sudden earthquake failure is referred to as the elastic-rebound theory.
 It is estimated that only 10 percent or less of an earthquake's total energy is radiated as seismic energy.
 Most of the earthquake's energy is used to power the earthquake fracture growth or is converted into heat generated by friction.
 Therefore, earthquakes lower the Earth's available elastic potential energy and raise its temperature, though these changes are negligible compared to the conductive and convective flow of heat out from the Earth's deep interior.

 Fault types

 There are three main types of fault, all of which may cause an interplate earthquake: normal, reverse (thrust), and strike-slip.
 Normal and reverse faulting are examples of dip-slip, where the displacement along the fault is in the direction of dip and where movement on them involves a vertical component.
 Many earthquakes are caused by movement on faults that have components of both dip-slip and strike-slip; this is known as oblique slip.

 The topmost, brittle part of the Earth's crust, and the cool slabs of the tectonic plates that are descending into the hot mantle, are the only parts of our planet that can store elastic energy and release it in fault ruptures.
 Rocks hotter than about 300 C flow in response to stress; they do not rupture in earthquakes.
 The maximum observed lengths of ruptures and mapped faults (which may break in a single rupture) are approximately 1000 km.
 Examples are the earthquakes in Alaska (1957), Chile (1960), and Sumatra (2004), all in subduction zones.
 The longest earthquake ruptures on strike-slip faults, like the San Andreas Fault (1857, 1906), the North Anatolian Fault in Turkey (1939), and the Denali Fault in Alaska (2002), are about half to one third as long as the lengths along subducting plate margins, and those along normal faults are even shorter.